Sixthdim/angular-model/README.md

 <b>A single source of truth for your AngularJS apps.</b>

-angular-model is an AngularJS service that is intended to be an easy-to-use, semantic and configurable tool for accessing API endpoints and storing returned data as well as arbitrary data in a centralized data store.
-Controllers can "subscribe" their scope to a model.
-For example, subscribe to the model with `Model.scopeModel('MyContext', $scope);`, update your model data with `Model.update('MyContext');` and bind in your view with `<div>{{ Model.MyContext.some_data }}</div>`.
+angular-model is an AngularJS service that is intended to be an easy-to-use, semantic and configurable tool for accessing API endpoints and storing returned data as well as arbitrary data in a centralized data store on $rootScope.Model.
+This makes large applications with many endpoints and nested endpoints easy to manage.
+Once your models are configured, update your model data with `Model.update('MyContext');` and bind in your view with `<div>{{ Model.MyContext.some_data }}</div>`.
 Simple as that!
 The data store is updated asynchronously from the server (or static JSON file).
 This approach may be a little different than what you're use to, as the job of the controller is mainly to make change requests to the models it cares about, then you would use AngularJS directives (or controllers) to watch the Model for specific changes to keep element states up to date.
 AngularJS binds always stay up to date.

 ### Getting Started